 With more companies seizing the opportunity to cast their recruitment net wider several companies are removing the complexities of employing remote staff globally, or assisting with international relocation, through tech-driven solutions.

-United by an aim to make remote international employment simple and locally compliant are scale-ups such as Omnipresent, which acts as the Employer of Record making it easier for companies to employ and grow their international team, and Oyster.
+United by an aim to make remote international employment simple and locally compliant are scale-ups such as Omnipresent, which acts as the Employer of Record making it easier for companies to employ and grow their international team.

 Several others have a slightly different offering when it comes to remote employment mobility.
 They support businesses with the relocation of employees internationally offering specific expertise on immigration.
 Three European start-ups in this space are Localyze based in Germany, Jobbatical in Estonia and PerchPeek in the UK.